 cl an optional parallel or snow cluster used if parallel = "snow".
-If not supplied, a cluster on the local machine is created.

-check.input a logical value indicating whether the function should check the input.
+If not supplied, check.input a logical value indicating whether the function should check the input.
 This argument is used to call test_only_hierarchy within test_hierarchy.

 unique.colnames.x

 a character vector containing the unique column names of x.
 This argument is used to call test_only_hierarchy within test_hierarchy.